Skip to main content

 3. Retry once with the alternative

-4. If the second attempt fails, trigger the `Transfer to Front Desk` action
+4. If the second attempt fails, trigger the `Transfer to Front Desk` tool

-Use the `Transfer to Tier 2 Support` action when:
+Use the `Transfer to Tier 2 Support` tool when:

 - Issue requires escalation beyond your capabilities